Phil Sheingold, President & CEO

 Kevin joined CRI in 2012 as a Biomedical Design Engineer.
 He received his Bachelor of Science degree in Biomedical Engineering (BME) from Indiana University-Purdue University Indianapolis (IUPUI), with a depth area in implantable devices and instrumentation.
 While pursuing his undergraduate degree, he served as the lead program coordinator for the Peer-Led Team Learning (PLTL) workshop program used in the Department of Chemistry at IUPUI.
 He developed, implemented, and managed an online interactive version, known as cyber-PLTL (cPLTL), and published an article on this work.
 Kevin graduated in 2009 and continued on under the guidance of Dr. Ken Yoshida towards a Master of Science in Biomedical Engineering with a focus on bioelectronics and instrumentation.
 Kevin joined 3DT Holdings as a Development Engineer in 2010 where he worked on the design, development, and implementation of guidewire impedance measurement technology for peripheral and coronary diagnostics.
 In 2012, Kevin completed and published his thesis (confidential until 2014) and received his Master of Science in BME.
 With his background in Biomedical Engineering and mix of IT, leadership, collaborative, and development experiences Kevin is responsible for new design and development projects at CRI.

-Bryson Hayes, Quality Engineer
+Nathaniel Skinner, Quality Engineer